 These activities are regulated by the Independent Pricing & Regulatory Tribunal of NSW (IPART) and the Energy & Water Ombudsman NSW (EWON).

-Altogether Group is responsible for setting fees and charges, in accordance with WICA (Water Industry Competition Act), which is regulated by IPART standards.
+Altogether Group is responsible for setting fees and charges, in accordance with WICA (Water Industry Competition Act) and Water Industry Competition Regulations.

-IPART administers the licensing of private water utilities in NSW under the Water Industry Competition Act (the Act).
-The Act and policy development are administered by the Department of Finance and Services.
+IPART regulates the licensing of private water utilities in NSW under the Water Industry Competition Act (the Act).
+The Act and policy development are administered by the Department of Planning, Industry and Environment on behalf of the Minister for Water, Property and Housing.